amirali78kh/komaki/README.md

 # komaki
-it shows the meaning of the difficult words below the word so you don't have to use dictionary.
+it shows the exact synonym and definition of the difficult words below the word so you don't have to use dictionary.